-If you have a positive test result.
-It is very likely that you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
+If you have a positive test result, it is very likely that you have COVID-19 because the proteins from the virus that cause COVID-19 were found in your sample.
 A negative test result means that proteins from the virus that causes COVID-19 were not found in your sample.

 It is possible for this test to give a negative result that is incorrect (false negative) in some patients with COVID-19.
 This means that you could possibly still have COVID-19 even though the test result was negative.
 If your test result is negative, the provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and travel history) in deciding how to care for you.
 If the provider deems necessary, a second swab will be collected and sent to an outside lab for PCR testing.